directors header

 St. George’s Scholar Institute’s Board of Directors is comprised of a compassionate and dedicated group of individuals who are interested in doing whatever it takes to help change children’s lives for the better.

 St. George’s is seeking motivated individuals who are interested in providing governance and assist with the leadership and general promotion of St. George’s Scholar Institute’s mission and needs.
-Responsibilities will include, but are not limited to, providing; organizational leadership and advisement, financial management, including adoption and oversight of the annual budget, evaluation and development of key personnel, promotion of the organization, and fundraising and outreach.
+Responsibilities will include but are not limited to: providing organizational leadership and advisement, financial management— including adoption and oversight of the annual budget, evaluation and development of key personnel, promotion of the organization, fundraising, and outreach.

 Khris Romaine